aelzenaar/ncea-notes/unibooks.md

    example).
 Also very cheap.
 Buy this book.
  * Michael Artin, _Algebra_:This is the best introductory algebra book ever written.
 Lots of geometry.
 Maybe a little light on the proofs (make sure you do the exercises, or you'll miss out on stuff).
+ * John Dixon, _Problems in Group Theory_: A bit difficult, but (and?)
+I like it.
+ * David Bishop, _Group Theory and Chemistry_: Not actually a maths text, it's cute that he tries to prove some of the theorems of elementary group theory but
+   I'm not entirely sure why he bothers.
+If you want applications of the 320 material, look here (but don't look too deep, you might catch chemistry germs).

 ### Combinatorics (326)
  * Miklos Bona, _A Walk Through Combinatorics_: This is the only book you need for 326; it covers everything (bits with more detail than needed, bits with slightly